Indiana is a great place to be a general contractor. Projects are on the rise, especially with recent investments from the state government.1

 Indiana general contractor license requirements

-The requirements for Indiana general contractors licenses vary depending on which local area you’ll be working in.
-The following are examples of the requirements in some of the state’s major cities.
+For Indiana general contractors, licenses vary depending on your local area.
+Here are some examples of the requirements in some of the state’s major cities.

 Indianapolis, Indiana general contractor license requirements